 Building a home from scratch can seem daunting, overwhelming, impossible.
 It certainly seemed that way to Kelly Ladwig, a Nashville based real estate agent who is no stranger to the world of home renovations, having a couple of renovations under her belt, starting with a Milwaukee condo in the

 Melinda McCoy is what you call the everyday home decorator.

-In the natural stone industry where white is prized above all else, Carrara marble has been the leading choice for project architects.
+In the natural stone industry where white marble architecture is prized above all else, Carrara marble has been the leading choice for architects projects.
 But maybe not for long.